CiTOS-ULiege/Tools-for-Flow-Chemistry/Pressure-Transducer-CiTOS-V1/README.md

 ## Holder for a ceramic pressure sensor with excellent chemical compatibility
 A holder for a Metallux ceramic pressure sensor with excellent chemical compatibility was designed and successfully tested.

-**This device is particularly useful for research in the field of flow chemistry.**
+**This pressure transducer is suitable for research in the field of flow chemistry**

 ### Connectors:
  - Standard HPLC-type connectors (1/4-28UNF)